mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 {% endhighlight %}

 ### Higher-order functions
+Composable functions can be combined to create higher-order functions.
+Let us assume we want part of a list and the rest to be dropped.
+We want to _take n_ elements and drop the rest.

-A naïve way of writing functions to take ‘n’ elements from a list and to drop ‘n’ elements.
-This is not the Idiomatic OCaml style I have come across.
-Moreover the algorithmic complexity is off the scale as the length of the list is computed repeatedly.
+These two functions take ‘n’ elements from a list and  drop ‘n’ elements.
+This is not the Idiomatic OCaml style I have come across because the algorithmic complexity is off the scale as the length of the list is computed repeatedly.

+But these two functions can be composed to form other higher-order functions that operate on the lists obtained.

 {% highlight OCaml %}
 let take n words =